pattonsgirl/Fall2021-CEG2350/Labs/Lab05/LabTemplate.md

 6. Where / how info was found:
     - Answer:
 7. Where / how info was found:
     - Answer:
-8. Where / how info was found:
-    - Answer:

 ## Part 3 Answers